 But if your dog just has a consistent level of corn chip scent to his paws, there's no need to worry.
 The bacteria creating the smell isn't harmful to dogs or to humans.
 In fact, being exposed to some bacteria on dogs might be a good thing.
-One study found that pregnant women with dogs in their home pregnant women who own dogs have babies with a more diverse microbiome (meaning the totality of microorganisms that exist in their bodies).
+One study found that pregnant women with dogs in their home have babies with a more diverse microbiome (meaning the totality of microorganisms that exist in their bodies).
 A more diverse microbiome is desirable because it can mean better immunity, and possibly a lower chance of allergies.

 You can minimize the smell by bathing your dog more often (although you should be careful not to over-bathe them).
 However, the smell will probably never completely go away.
 It's a byproduct of the bacteria that naturally exist on your dog's feet, and that bacteria will never really go away (nor should it).